yamin-shihab/study-notes/grade-8/science.md

 ---

-## Scientific Method

-+ Read the grade 7 Science study guide for the scientific method.

----

 ## Mix and Flow of Matter

 + A fluid is a substance that has the ability to flow (liquid or gas).
 A non-fluid can behave like one when melted or dissolved into a fluid.
 They take up all available space in their container. (water, honey, air)